Michigan teen misses bus, gets shot at after asking for directions

 "My mom says that black boys get shot because sometimes they don't look their age, and I don't look my age.
 I'm 14, but I don't look 14.
 I'm kind of happy that, like, I didn't become a statistic," he said.

 Following the incident, Jeffrey Zeigler, 53, the homeowner, was taken into custody and charged with “assault with intent to murder; and felony firearms.”
-He “received a bond of $50,000” and is slated to appear in court again on April 24.
-Zeigler is a retired Detroit firefighter.
+He posted the $50,000 bond and was ordered not to go within 10 miles of Walker which means he cannot return home until the case is over.

+The media outlet reported Zeigler was arrested in 2004 after shooting at a car in a road rage dispute on a Michigan highway.
+He pleaded guilty to a misdemeanor and was sentenced to one year of probation.

 "We are going to ask for every charge permissible for this guy, who stepped up and fired a shotgun because someone knocked on his door," Oakland County Sheriff Michael Bouchard said.
 "I feel terrible for the young man.
 I feel terrible for the mom and the anxiety that they had to go through."